ZekNikZ/git-workshop/README.md

 ```

-Here, `git` is telling us that our local branch `master` has no "upstream" branch.
+Here, Git is telling us that our local branch `master` has no "upstream" branch.
 An "upstream" branch is simply the remote branch which your local one will mirror.

-Follow `git`'s advice and run the command: `git push --set-upstream origin master`.
+Follow Git's advice and run the command: `git push --set-upstream origin master`.
 You should see the following afterwards:

 ```
 Enumerating objects: 7, done.